Pasur (card game)

-Pasur or chahar barg (پاسور; also spelled Pasoor) is a fishing card game of Persian origin.
+Pasur or chahar barg (پاسور; also spelled Pasour or Pasur) is a fishing card game of Persian origin.
 Played widely in Iran, it is played similarly to the Italian games of Cassino or Scopa and even more similarly to the Egyptian game of Bastra.
 Pasur is also known by the names Chahâr Barg (4 cards), Haft Khâj (seven clubs) or Haft Va Chahâr, Yâzdah (7+4=11, the significance being that players want to win 7 clubs in a game of 4-card hands where 11 is a winning number).

 Etymology

 The name "pasur" entered Persia from the Russian Пacyp during the 19th century along with the playing cards themselves.

 Rules

 Preliminaries

 One standard pack of 52 cards and 2, 3 or 4 players who take turns being dealer.
 Object of the game is to get the most points based on winning certain cards.

 Deal

 Four cards face-down to each player and four face-up to form the “pool” in the middle of the table.
 If one of the cards in the pool is a Jack, it gets cut back into the deck and is replaced with a new card, and if this is a Jack as well or if there are multiple Jacks in pool, dealer reshuffles and deals again.